Ekar is a Hebrew word that means: the most important thing.

 Ekar’s Beginnings

 Ekar was founded as a labor of love.
 We are grateful to the visionaries who built Ekar.
-Amy Berkowitz Caplan attended a Hazon Food Conference and came back inspired to start a farm at her place of work - the Denver Academy of Torah (DAT) - and this partnership continues to grow and deepen today.
+Amy Berkowitz Caplan attended a Hazon Food Conference and came back inspired to start a farm at her place of work - the Denver Academy of Torah (DAT).
 The Rose Community Foundation supported the farm, and has made it possible for Ekar to flourish.
 Ilan Salzberg began the work of directing the farm.
 Aaron Ney succeeded him and led Ekar for nine years.
 Jason Plotkin farmed the land.
 Becca Weaver, now at Milk and Honey Farms, and Margot Sands educated visitors to the farm.
 Today, we continue to build on their work and love of community.